zephyrproject-rtos/zephyr/scripts/tests/twister/README.md

-# Sanitycheck Testing
+# Twister Testing

 Running the tests require the environment variable ZEPHYR_BASE to be set.

-Sanitycheck Testsuite are located in $ZEPHYR_BASE/scripts/tests directory with all the data files in $ZEPHYR_BASE/scripts/test_data directory.
+Twister Testsuite are located in $ZEPHYR_BASE/scripts/tests directory with all the data files in $ZEPHYR_BASE/scripts/test_data directory.

 ## Dependencies